-MySQL Enterprise Firewall supports registration of group profiles.
+MySQL Enterprise Firewall supports registration of group profiles as of MySQL 8.0.23.
 A group profile can have multiple accounts as its members.
 To use a firewall group profile to protect MySQL against incoming statements from a given account, follow these steps: